MicrosoftDocs/WSL/WSL/reference.md

 ---
-title: Windows Subsystem for Linux Command Reference
+title: Windows Subsystem for Linux Command Reference (for Windows 10 1709 and under)
 description: List of commands that manage the Windows Subsystem for Linux
 keywords: BashOnWindows, bash, wsl, windows, windows subsystem for linux, windowssubsystem, ubuntu
 author: scooley